Southbank-Centre/OpenEvent/test/functional/README.md

 Rather than calling `protractor` directly on the command line to run all tests, you should use the `run_tests_synchronously.js` script.
 This will loop through each of the suites defined in `conf.js` and execute a protractor command against each of them in turn.

 See the comments at the top of [`run_tests_synchronously.js`](https://github.com/Southbank-Centre/southbankcentre.org-CMS/blob/master/test/functional/run_suites_synchronously.js) for more information.

+## Running in SauceLabs

+Some tests require code conditional on whether they are being run through SauceLabs.
+To specify that this should be used, specify `--params.isSauceLabs 1` in the invocation.